Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 That means the minerals needed to support your bones and teeth are now being used to buffer the excess acidity.
 Although this process can seem like a savior of sorts, forcing your system into this state can lead to osteoporosis, cavities, dental problems and health issues in the long run.

 Your diet plays a vital role in managing this delicate balance.
-French fries, diet soda, coffee and refined sugar all rank low on the pH scale.
+French fries, diet soda, coffee and refined sugar all rank low on the pH scale due and will not help your cause.
 On the other hand, leafy greens, sprouts, fruit and avocados all rank high on the pH scale due to being mineral-rich.

 Simply take a look at what’s on your plate and make a more conscious effort to choose high-quality, alkaline-rich fruits, vegetables and meats.
-This will ensure you provide your body with the essential nutrients for cellular repair and optimal health.
+This will ensure you provide your body with the essential nutrients for cellular repair and optimal health and assist your body in maintaining its delicate acid/alkaline balance.

 3 Ways to Support Your pH Balance